awslabs/aws-cyclone-solution/README.md

  ### SUGGESTIONS:

    * When submitting a lot of jobs use threading, example "for i in $(seq 1000); do qsub -q <queue-name> qsub_example_file.sh; done &" can be run multiple times to create parallel submission processes each submitting 1000 tasks.
 You can use the submit_script.sh to do this if submitting a lot of jobs, just modify parameters in script to what you want.
 This script will limit number of parallel threads at any one time to keep cpu utilization below a threshold you specify.
 Maximum submission rate is 40 000 TPS per queue on back-end with progressive scaling up (DynamoDB on-demand scaling).

+   Please let us know if you would like to see Array jobs available and what submission format you would like to see for this.
+Thank you.

    * You can delete multiple jobs at once by passing the output from a qstat command if you use --only-job-id-out True.
 Example "qdel -q <queue-name> $(qstat -q <queue-name> --only-job-id-out true)".